Gary D. Rhodes

-Gary Don Rhodes, Ph.D., is an American writer, filmmaker, and film historian.
-His work includes research on early 20th century films and key figures such as filmmakers and actors involved in the process.
-He is best known for his contribution to classic horror films and his multiple biographies on Bela Lugosi.
-Gary has also contributed to the filmmaking process with both documentaries and mockumentaries.
-He is also a tenured faculty member in film studies at Queen's University Belfast.
+Gary Don Rhodes (born 1972) is an American writer, filmmaker, and film historian.
+His work encompasses research on early 20th-century films and key figures, including the filmmakers and actors involved in the process.
+Rhodes is notably recognised for his contribution to classic horror films and his biographical works on Bela Lugosi.
+In addition to his academic pursuits, he has also created documentaries and mockumentaries.
+Rhodes holds a tenured faculty position in film studies at Queen's University Belfast.